cloudflare/cloudflare-docs/content/ssl/keyless-ssl/configuration.md

 ---

-## Step 1 — Create a public DNS record
+## Step 1 — Choose a routing mechanism

+### Cloudflare Tunnel (recommended)

+Through an integration with [Cloudflare Tunnel](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/), you can send traffic to a key server through a secure channel and avoid exposing your key server to the public Internet.

+In these steps, enter the IP address of your key server in the [Connect a network](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/remote/#3-connect-a-network) step.

+Once you create the tunnel and install `cloudflared` on your key server, use the Cloudflare API to [List tunnel routes](https://developers.cloudflare.com/api/operations/tunnel-route-list-tunnel-routes), saving the following values for a future step:

+- `"virtual_network_id"`
+- `"network"`

+### Public DNS record

-You need to create a public DNS record for your key server.
-If you are using Cloudflare, this record **cannot be proxied (orange clouded)**.
+If you cannot use a Cloudflare Tunnel, you can also create a public DNS record for your key server.

+This setup option is not ideal as the DNS record cannot be [proxied](/dns/manage-dns-records/reference/proxied-dns-records/) and - as a result - will expose the origin IP address of your key server.
 As a security measure, you should hide the hostname of your key server.

 1. Use `openssl rand -hex 24` to generate a long, random hostname such as `11aa40b4a5db06d4889e48e2f738950ddfa50b7349d09b5f.example.com`.
 2. Add this record via your DNS provider’s interface as an **A** or **AAAA** record pointing to the IP address of your Keyless SSL server.